-Kmart finished the 2020 financial year with a 35 per cent reduction in its Total Recordable Injury Frequency Rate (TRIFR) to 13.6, while Target achieved a seventh consecutive year of improved safety performance with a 26 per cent TRIFR reduction to 12.3.
-Kmart Group (including Kmart, Target and Catch) recorded a combined TRIFR of 12.8.
+Kmart finished the 2021 financial year with a 21.8 per cent reduction in its TRIFR to 10.6.
+Target achieved an eighth consecutive year of improved safety performance with a 50.4 per cent TRIFR reduction to 6.1, while Catch achieved a TRIFR of 1.9.
+Kmart Group recorded a combined TRIFR of 9.2.

-Earlier this year, Kmart Group implemented a comprehensive COVID-19 risk control strategy in response to the COVID-19 public health emergency that has enabled all Kmart Group sites to provide a safe working and shopping environment and comply with government restrictions.
+Kmart Group implemented a comprehensive COVID-19 risk control strategy in response to the COVID-19 public health emergency that has enabled all Kmart Group sites to provide a safe working and shopping environment, and comply with evolving government restrictions.

-Target has proudly achieved a seventh consecutive year of improved safety performance with a 26 per cent TRIFR reduction to 12.3 and reduction of new workers compensation claims by 29 per cent to 176.
+Target achieved an eighth consecutive year of improved safety performance with a 50.4 per cent TRIFR reduction to 6.1 and reduction of new workers compensation claims by 51.1 per cent to 86.

 The significant improvement of performance has been attributed to the business placing an increased focus on proactive hazard and near miss incident reporting to address and mitigate risk.
 The introduction of iAuditor software to all sites resulted in the capture and action of 4,193 hazards and 1,919 near miss incidents.

 The improved performance was observed over a significant period of change for the business with the closure or conversion of some Target stores within the financial year.
 Over 5,298 safety inspections were conducted to support the safe completion of activity associated with store network changes.